stacksjs/stacks/README.md

 _Beta coming soon._

 The goal of the framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
-Stacks is a rapid application development framework, meeting all your full stack needs.
+Stacks is a rapid development framework, meeting all your full stack needs.

 - Web & Desktop applications
 - Serverless & traditional APIs